chintal31/urlShortner/README.md

+## Live version

+- Live version of the app is deployed on Fly.io(https://url-shortner.fly.dev/)

 ## What is a URL Shortener Web App?

 - An URL Shortener is used to shorten long web address.
 In the web app, user